 Step 5: Configuration of replication of database one -> database two

-1. Run the following commands in the terminal
+Run the following commands in the terminal to connect to db_a database and create subscription:

 Step 6: Configuration of replication of database two -> database one

-3. Run the following commands in the terminal
+Run the following commands in the terminal to connect to db_b database and create subscription:

 If the replication status is replicating in both of the databases, then you’re ready for replication.